xrdocs-staging/automation/_tutorials/using-crosswork-planning-pave-sr-migration.md

 # Methodology

-In the modelling exercise, an accurate model of the network deployed with RSVP-TE autobandwidth tunnels is required to be built.
+In the modelling exercise, we build an accurate model of the network deployed with RSVP-TE autobandwidth tunnels.
 Crosswork Planning can assist in the network collection and model building process.
-This would provide us with a network model (plan file) complete with topology, LSPs and traffic.
+This would provide us with a network model (plan file) complete with topology, LSPs and traffic, that is representative of the network with RSVP-TE autobandwidth tunnels.

-Once we have the above model, we can leverage on Crosswork Planning Design to perform various simulations in order to characterise the network.
-This can include using simulation analysis to fail sequence of links and nodes to provide us with the worst case traffic utilization for all the links.
-It will also allow us to determine which failure scenarios will lead to these worst case traffic values in the network.
+Next, we can leverage on Crosswork Planning Design to perform various simulations to characterise the network and its failure modes.
+This may include using simulation analysis to fail combinations of nodes and links to provide the worst case traffic utilization for each links.
+The same analysis will also allow us to gain insights as to which link or node failures will lead to these worst case traffic utilization.